Altinn/altinn-studio-docs/content/app/development/ux/components/Summary2/_index.en.md

 }
 ```

-In this case, the ```target.id``` is set to the name of the layout page I want to render, so I would have a file called MyLayoutFilename.json in my project.
+In this case, the ```target.id``` is set to the name of the layout page you want to render, so you would have a file called MyLayoutFilename.json in your project.

 #### Layoutset Summary